 Renewable energy is often called resilient power.
 I couldn’t agree more with this statement.
-Renewables have come a long way, in a relatively short period of time.
+In a short span of time, renewables have come a long way.

 As someone who has spent his professional career peering at this sector from various lenses, I am in awe of where we are today.
 As an asset management industry and as preachers of the #GoGreen agenda.